Pages

 The Reputation

 Elizabeth eventually got another band together, and this was the product.
 This album is freakin' fantastic.
-It is the best album to come out in the last decade.
-You cannot convince me otherwise.
 There I was, blithely going about my daily business, living an unenlightened Elmore-less existence.
 I was sitting at my computer in 2006 in Switzerland.
-I had my iTunes playlist on shuffle.
+I had my iTunes library on shuffle.
 Suddenly, the demo version of "For the Win" (from the Fields and Streams compilation) started playing.
 My head tilted a little in confusion.
 Then, I proceeded to listen to that song about 15 times in a row.
-My initial reaction to this album was that it sounded like the female subject of Greg Dulli's songs voicing her take on everything.
+My initial reaction to this album was that it sounded like the female subject of some of Greg Dulli's songs voicing her take on everything.
 It's really, really good.
 CD only.

 To Force a Fate